Ewen2015/GossipCat/docs/source/tutorial.rst

 Modeling Design
 ---------------

-Even the junior data scientists should be familiar with we include in the Modeling Design, since this is the most discussed part in school or any other courses about data science or machine learning.
-However, without the Experiment Design we just talked about above, the Modeling Design is meaningless.
-You can never achieve your destination with a wrong direction.
+Even the junior data scientists should be familiar with what we include in the Modeling Design since this is the most discussed part in school or any other courses about data science or machine learning.
+However, without the Experiment Design, we just talked about above, the Modeling Design is meaningless.
+You can never achieve your destination in the wrong direction.

 Baseline
 ~~~~~~~~

-It is very important to have a baseline whenever you start a machine learning project; and the baseline is even not neccessary to be a machine learning one.
+It is very important to have a baseline whenever you start a machine learning project, and the baseline is even not necessary to be a machine learning one.

     **Rule #1: Don’t be afraid to launch a product without machine learning.**